SamuilMladenov/TaskTracker/README.md

 # How to Use the Project
 Add a New Task:
 1. Launch the application.
-2. Log in by choosing your position and inputing your password.
+2. Log in by choosing your position and inputting your password.
-3. Click on task operation of your choice.
+3. Click on the task operation of your choice.
 4. Fill out the information (for Add Task) or choose a Task (For Edit/Delete task)

 Navigate Back: